Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- List any relevant experience you have gained through volunteering or interning
+- List any relevant experience you’ve gained through volunteer work or interning

-- Note any achievements or responsibilities you took on in these positions.
+- You should highlight any achievements or responsibilities you held during these roles.

 References: